Dual-sport motorcycle: Evolution of dual-sports

-Bikes like this 1993 Honda XR600R helped popularize dual-sport motorcycles.

-The Suzuki DR650 on the left and 1990 DR350 on the right are on a desert excursion including sandy roads, rocky two-tracks, dry lakes and rough single-tracks.
+1963 Yamaha MJ2T Trailmaster.
+One of the original street legal trailbikes.

 The concept of a versatile motorcycle equally at home on dirt and pavement is as old as motorcycling itself.
-Most roads were still unpaved when motorized bicycles first appeared around 1900.
+Most roads around 1900 were still unpaved when motorized bicycles first appeared.
 In a sense, all motorcycles at that time were dual-sports, intended to be used on dirt as well as pavement.
 Advertisements well into the 1920s depict motorcycles on dirt roads, raising clouds of dust.
 By 1940, most roads in developed countries were paved and motorcycles had become heavier and more oriented to the street.
-In the 1950s and 1960s British manufacturers such as Triumph and BSA offered versions of their relatively light street motorcycles with high exhaust pipes, and called them scramblers.
+In the 1950s and 1960s British manufacturers such as Triumph and BSA offered versions of their street motorcycles with high exhaust pipes, and called them scramblers.

+In the early 1960's things began to change.
+Big twin cylinder scramblers were on their way out in favor of nimble, lightweight "trailbikes".
+Herb Uhl of Boise, ID began modifying the step-through framed 50cc Honda Super Cub, a move Honda adopted as the Trail 50.
+Yamaha followed with their own step-through, the electric start, 55cc MJ2T Trailmaster.
+Then came the bike (Motorcycle Hall of Famer) Joe Parkhurst called the phenomenal "dual-purpose" bike, the Hodaka Ace 90.
+It can be argued that over 150,000 Hodakas sold in the US qualify it as the first dual-sport motorcycle.

-Yamaha is credited with rekindling popular interest in dirt worthy motorcycles that could also be ridden on the street.
+Even though Hodaka was first, Yamaha is credited with popularizing dirt worthy motorcycles that could also be ridden on the street.
 In 1968 they introduced the hugely successful DT-1 based on a 250cc two-stroke engine.
-Other manufacturers soon followed with similar models called "enduros".
+In 1969 Suzuki followed with the two-stroke, TS250 Savage, with other manufacturers following with similar models called "enduros".
+Honda focused on four-strokes and followed their SL100/SL125 with the XL250 in 1972.
 These light weight machines were good on trails and adequate on pavement.
 Some manufacturers approached the trend from the opposite direction, beginning with a street motorcycle and modifying it for adequate off-road performance.
 For instance, the Honda CL350 Scrambler was a variation on the Honda CB350 street motorcycle with high exhaust pipes, a larger front wheel, dirt-oriented tires, and lower gearing.
 As a partial response to Yamaha's success with the DT-1, in 1969 Honda produced the SL350 K0.
 Considered Honda's first real production Dual Sport, the SL350 still borrowed heavily from the CB350 platform.
 By 1971, the Honda SL350 K1 and the later K2 had been completely transformed from a heavy, unyielding, unpredictable, unequipped off-roader into a nimble, user friendly, trail champion.
 This line of dual sports continued to evolve into the popular XL series of Honda Dual Sports.